 In deference to his master, king Frederick II, Euler translated an important work on ballistics by the Englishman Benjamin Robins, even though the latter had been unfairly critical of Euler's Mechanica of 1736.
-He added, however, so many commentaries and explanatory notes (also corrections!) that the resulting book-his Artillerie of 1745 (E77)-is about five times the size of the original!
+He added, however, so many commentaries and explanatory notes (also corrections!) that the resulting book-his Artillerie of 1745 (E77)-is about five times the size of the original.
 Niklaus Fuss in his 1783 Eulogy of Euler (cf. Opera omnia, Ser.
-I, Vol. 1, pp. xliii-xcv) remarks: "... the only revenge [Euler] took against his adversary because of the old injustice consists in having made [Robin's] work so famous as, without him, it would never have become."
+I, Vol. 1, pp. xliii-xcv) remarks: "... the only revenge [Euler] took against his adversary because of the old injustice consists in having made [Robins's] work so famous as, without him, it would never have become."

-The two-volume Introductio of 1748 (E101, E102) together with the Institutiones calculi differentialis of 1755 (E212) and the four-volume Institutiones calculi integralis of 1763 and 1773 (E342, E366, E385, E660)-a "magnificent trilogy" (Fellmann [6, §4])-establishes analysis as we know it today.
+The two-volume Introductio in analysin infinitorum of 1748 (E101, E102) together with the Institutiones calculi differentialis of 1755 (E212) and the three-volume Institutiones calculi integralis of 1768-1770 (E342, E366, E385)-a "magnificent trilogy" (Fellmann [9, §4])-establishes analysis as an independent, autonomous discipline, and represents an important precursor of analysis as we know it today.

 In the first volume of the Introductio, after a treatment of elementary functions, Euler summarizes his many discoveries in the areas of infinite series, infinite products, partition of numbers, and continued fractions.
 On several occasions, he uses the fundamental theorem of algebra, clearly states it, but does not prove it.
-He develops a clear concept of function-real-as well as complex-valued-and emphasizes the fundamental role played in analysis by the number e and the exponential and logarithm functions.
+He develops a clear concept of function-real- as well as complex-valued-and emphasizes the fundamental role played in analysis by the number e and the exponential and logarithm functions.
 The second volume is devoted to analytic geometry: the theory of algebraic curves and surfaces.